sebastianmueller-de/LLM-MoST/README.md

 * Run the script in the **chatbot venv**.

 ⚠️ Note: The repository includes an **empty database**.
-To enable pre-created batch simulations, download [these scenarios](https://drive.google.com/file/d/1KplwGZeh6XW3YnrK2Ch9136GDM5UDfe9/view?usp=share_link), unzip the file, and add them to the database as described above.
+To enable pre-created batch simulations, use the supplied CollectedScenarios folder, or download [these scenarios](https://drive.google.com/file/d/1KplwGZeh6XW3YnrK2Ch9136GDM5UDfe9/view?usp=share_link), unzip the file, and add them to the database as described above.

 ---